pachyderm/pachyderm/doc/docs/master/enterprise/auth/enterprise-server/setup.md

   		enterpriseCallbackAddress: "grpc://<PACHD_ADDRESS>"
   		enterpriseServerToken: "<ENTERPRISE-SERVER-TOKEN>" # the same root token of the enterprise cluster
 		# Alternatively, use a secret
-		enterpriseServerTokenSecretName: "<Name of you secret containing enterpriseRootToken>"
+		enterpriseServerTokenSecretName: "<Name of you secret containing enterpriseServerToken>"

 	```